Mitchell van Rooijen

-Mitchell van Rooijen (born 22 December 1998) is a Dutch professional footballer who plays as a central midfielder for club TOP Oss.
+Mitchell van Rooijen (born 22 December 1998) is a Dutch professional footballer who plays as a central midfielder for Derde Divisie club Genemuiden.

 Club career

 Utrecht

 Van Rooijen was born in Utrecht, but moved to Houten with his parents at a young age.
 In 2008, he moved from local amateur club Delta Sports '95 to the youth academy of FC Utrecht.
 He signed his first youth contract with that club in 2015, before being promoted to the second team competing in the second-tier Eerste Divisie the following year, in 2016.
 On 5 August 2016 he made his professional debut for the team, starting on the opening day of the 2016–17 Eerste Divisie in a 4–1 away loss to NAC Breda at the Rat Verlegh Stadion.
 On 22 December 2016, his 18th birthday, he signed a contract extension with FC Utrecht until 2020, with an option for an additional year.

-He scored a spectacular scorpion kick on 26 April 2019 in a league game for Jong Utrecht against Helmond Sport, joining a club of elite footballers who have scored this way in game, including Rafael van der Vaart, Zlatan Ibrahimović, Henrikh Mkhitaryan and Olivier Giroud.
+He scored a scorpion kick on 26 April 2019 in a league game for Jong Utrecht against Helmond Sport.

 In March 2020, the option was exercised by FC Utrecht, automatically extending the deal until 2021, and a few months later, in July 2020, he signed a new contract keeping him part of Utrecht until 2023.
 Earlier that year, on 17 January 2020, Van Rooijen, who had become team captain of Jong Utrecht, had made his debut for the first team in the Eredivisie in a 3–3 away draw against PEC Zwolle.
 Due to a number of injuries in the first team, head coach John van den Brom included Van Rooijen in the starting lineup that day, before replacing him in the 66th minute for Urby Emanuelson after suffering a groin injury.

 Van Rooijen was sent on a season-long loan to Eerste Divisie club Excelsior on 4 August 2020.
 He would play regularly for the club, making 26 total appearances in which he scored once.
 After the season, he returned to Utrecht.